feklee/dbx-tools/README.md

         ~$ dbx-ls -h
         Usage: dbx-ls […]

- 5. Navigate your Dropbox, noting that local paths are created if
+ 5. Navigate your Dropbox, noticing that local paths are created if
     necessary:

         ~$ cd Dropbox